josh-project/josh/docs/src/guide/workspaces.md

 {{#include workspaces.t:library_sync2}}
 ```

-After pushing and fetching the result, we se that it has been succesfully mapped by josh.
+After pushing and fetching the result, we see that it has been succesfully mapped by josh.

 One suprising thing is the history: our "mapping" commit became a merge commit!
 This is because josh needs to merge the history of the module we want to map into the
 repository of the workspace.
-After this is done, all commit will be present in both of the histories.
+After this is done, all commits will be present in both of the histories.

 > ***NOTE***
 >